Creative software design and construction has brought me great joy. I was lucky to have access to computers much earlier than most of my peers.

 - NY Times Puzzles, C#, 2005

 The NY Times published a series of special puzzles.
-Two were interesting and lent themselves to brute force computer solutions.
-I learned C# and wrote a simple UI and solvers for each of them.
+Two lent themselves to brute force computer solutions.
+I learned enough C# to write a simple UI and solver for each of them in about eight hours.

 - Multi-threaded programming, 2006